WeblateOrg/weblate/docs/admin/memory.rst

 * Automatically, by translating strings using :ref:`auto-translation`, or :ref:`addon-weblate.autotranslate.autotranslate` add-on.

-For installation tips, see :ref:`weblate-translation-memory`, which is turned on by default.
+For installation tips, see :ref:`mt-weblate-translation-memory`, which is turned on by default.